 Fax: +41 21 314 1319

-The Spinal Surgery Unit of the CHUV combines the spinal activities of the Orthopedics and Traumatology Department (OTR) and the Neurosurgery Department (NCH).
+The Service of Spinal Surgery of the CHUV combines the spinal activities of the Orthopedics and Traumatology Department (OTR) and the Neurosurgery Department (NCH).
 It offers specialized consultations and takes care of the full range of adult spinal pathologies such as certain degenerative diseases, spinal trauma, spinal tumors, etc.

 It is headed by Pr Dominique Rothenfluh.